-Congress Should Halt Plummeting Psychologist Medicare Payment
+Congress Should Halt Plummeting Psychologist Medicare Payments

 Congress should adjust the Medicare payment formula, which simply is not working to provide for fair and appropriate payment for psychologists in the program.

-In recent years, several Medicare Practice Expense adjustments in the payment formula have ratcheted down psychologist Medicare payment rates:
+In recent years, several Medicare practice expense adjustments in the payment formula have ratcheted down psychologist Medicare payment rates:

-Psychology appreciates the attention that members of the House Ways and Means, Energy and Commerce and Senate Finance Committees have given to repealing the SGR formula early in this Congress.
+Psychology supports the “SGR Repeal and Medicare Provider Payment Modernization Act of 2014” (H.R.
+4015/S. 2000).
 Psychology looks forward to working with Congress to replace the SGR with payment reforms, and proposals which enhance quality, care coordination, and efficiency should be encouraged.
-However, it is vitally important that new payment models treat all Medicare providers — both physicians and non-physicians equally to ensure fair and adequate reimbursement into the future.
+However, it is vitally important that new payment models treat all Medicare providers — both physicians and non-physicians — equally to ensure fair and adequate reimbursement into the future.